Moribana

 Moribana (盛り花, 盛花) is one of the expressions of Japanese flower arrangement Ikebana.
 The word Moribana means "full bloom flowers".

 History

-This style was introduced by Unshin Ohara around 1890 after the Meiji Restoration of 1868.
-Moribana is not only an expression of Unshin Ohara’s creative departure from Ikenobo, but was also a strong sign of the Western influence in Japan.
+This style was introduced by Ohara Unshin around 1890 after the Meiji Restoration of 1868.
+Moribana is not only an expression of Ohara’s creative departure from Ikenobo, but was also a strong sign of the Western influence in Japan.
 The arranged flowers may be placed in Western-style rooms and entranceways, not just in the tokonoma alcove found in traditional Japanese-style rooms.
 While distinctly a hallmark of the Ohara school, moribana has become one of the standard forms learned and created by Ikebana practitioners regardless of school or style affiliation.

 Moribana is often associated with nageire, and although the two styles share similarities, their historic development is different, nageire being older.

 Description

 Moribana uses one or more clusters of arrangements in kenzan, a holder with many sharp points into which flowers are inserted, or shippo that has holes, to replicate how water plants grow and how creatures move around in natural ponds.
 The main feature of moribana is the broad expanse of natural-looking shapes and a mound of beautiful flowers.
 Choice of materials and how much water shows in front, side, or back reflects the passing of the season.
 For example, more water is placed to the front during Spring and Summer.